dnlsvdr/1800_202430_BBY06/README.md

 Example:
 1. Open the app in your browser.
 2. Browse or add plants with care descriptions.
-3. Set watering intervals and track last watered dates.
+3. Set watering intervals and last watered dates.

 ---